- 6 minutes to read

 Access Management Sidebar Menu Item

 On this page, a Nodinite Administrator learns how to navigate and manage the Access Management sub-menu within the Administration sidebar, as seen in the Nodinite Web Client.
-The 'Access Management' sub-menu is a crucial tool for managing access rights for roles, users, and Windows AD Groups.
-This sub-menu includes entities such as Roles, Users and Windows AD Groups.
+The 'Access Management' sub-menu is a crucial tool for managing access rights and authorization.
+The available features depend on your authentication mode.

 Take control of your integration environment with Nodinite's Access Management.
 This feature empowers you to: